wyll-io/blog/content/posts/cloud-without-cloud-provider.md

  + **IRONIC:**
 Ironic is a service that can function either directly in an Openstack environment or independently.
 It allows to install physical compute nodes as instances automatically.

+## And now the rest? ##

+I piqued your interest, you want to see what Openstack looks like? in a second article I will show you how to install appliances all in one from openstack type kolla ansible all in one, or microstack.